 6. Trim.
 If required, lightly trim your new hedge to shape.
 See here for ongoing trimming requirements.

 7. Feeding and Mulching.
-Apply fertiliser after planting by scattering a suitable slow-release fertiliser around the base of your hedge.
+After planting apply fertiliser by scattering a complete NPK slow-release fertiliser around the base of your hedge.
 Add mulches of coarse organic matter or other materials to help reduce water loss and control competitive weeds.
 Do not build the mulch up against the plant trunks.
 Do not use green grass clippings.
 See here for ongoing feeding and mulching requirements.